We have changed how we identify trusted networks and computers.

-We now email you a security alert about an unfamiliar login if you use a different computer or browser for the first time, as well as a different IP address.
+We now email you a security alert about an unfamiliar login if only you use both a different computer or browser for the first time and a different IP address.

 Background